 Do you want a whiter and brighter smile?
 Age, diet, genetics, and illnesses can make your teeth look discolored and unsightly.
-An increasing number of people in America want to transform their yellow and dull teeth.
+An increasing number of people want to transform their yellow and dull teeth with dental whitening.

 Whiter and brighter smiles are considered a mark of health, happiness, and success.
 Dr. Guy Leavitt and our team at Fort Collins Dental Arts offer custom take-home teeth whitening treatments, so you can get on the road to whiter teeth in as little as one office visit.

 Causes of Teeth Staining